-1. Square footage is counted against the GUP building area cap in the reporting year in which the building permit is approved.

-2. 2000 GUP Conditions E.2, 3, and 4 allow for deviations from the building area cap for each district.
+- 1. Square footage is counted against the GUP building area cap in the reporting year in which the building permit is approved. - 2.
+2000 GUP Conditions E.2, 3, and 4 allow for deviations from the building area cap for each district.
 Any proposed increase in development in a district will be accompanied by an identified corresponding proposed decrease equivalent in building area in the other districts so that the overall campus-wide GUP building area cap is not exceeded.
 A cumulative maximum of 15,000 square feet of building area may be located in the Foothills District in a manner consistent with the General Plan and zoning.
 This amount may not be increased.
-In AR 6, the building area in the Foothills District increased by 4,732 square feet and in the Campus Center decreased by same amount from 1,605,000 to 1,600,268 square feet
+Redistribution occurred in AR 6.